What is a Doula?

 Why hire a Doula?

-Recent research has highlighted that the presence of a doula during childbirth can reduce the length of labour and reduce the incidence of induction, augmentation, episiotomies and caesarean sections.
+Recent research has highlighted that the presence of a doula during childbirth can reduce the length of childbirth and reduce the incidence of induction, augmentation, episiotomies and caesarean sections.
 Women supported by a doula can feel reassured, safe, calm and in control of their birth experience.

 The presence of a supporting doula can be wonderful for both the pregnant woman and her birth partner, allowing them both to relax and enjoy the birth of their baby.
 Research has shown that the support provided by a doula can help to strengthen relationships postnatally.